It is easy to forget that apprentices are not just employees or students – they are both.

-If potential issues are flagged early on, relevant support can be put in place.
-In some organisations, there are:
+If potential issues are flagged early, relevant support can be put in place.
+In some organisations, that may include:

-Line managers and trainers are also not exempt from low mood stress or anxiety and the apprentice may recognise these signs in other people and not know where or how to raise this.
+Apprentice line managers and trainers are also not exempt from low mood, stress or anxiety.
+The apprentice may recognise these signs in other people – so make sure they know where or how to raise any concerns.

-Training providers should check in with the apprentice to see whether apprentices are getting the protected off the job training time, breaks and appropriate support.
+Training providers should check in with apprentices to make sure they are getting the protected off-the-job training time, breaks and support they need.

-For apprentices are combining work, learning and their own private lives, employers and training providers should have regard to their preferences and needs to make reasonable adaptations to their approach.
+Since apprentices are combining work, learning and their own private lives, employers and training providers should have regard to their preferences and needs and make reasonable adjustments to their approach.

-Providing the apprentice with clear expectations and giving sufficient notice of deadlines or work requires can help them plan their work life balance.
+Giving apprentices clear expectations and sufficient notice of deadlines or work requirements can also help them manage their work-life balance more effectively.

-Line managers should gauge home circumstances of the apprentice to ensure their support matches the requirements of the apprentice.
+Line managers should gauge the apprentice’s home circumstances to ensure the support provided matches their requirements.

-Employers’ workplace should provide explanation of safeguarding policy, how to report concerns, and support to the apprentice should they feel they cannot successfully complete their apprenticeship.
+Employers should tell apprentices about their safeguarding policy and how to report concerns and give support to the apprentice should they feel unable to successfully complete their apprenticeship.

-If the apprentice indicates they need take time off or leave for reasons related to welfare and wellbeing, they should be listened too, and supported.
-You can find more guidance on breaks in learning on GOV.UK.
+If the apprentice indicates they need to take time off or leave for reasons related to welfare and wellbeing, they should be listened to, and supported.
+More guidance on breaks in learning is available on the GOV.UK website

-If there is an issue with their employer, there should be a facility made available to try and find another.
-If an apprentice comes to the training provider with an issue related to mental health, support should be available and cause no harm to their off-the-job training or assessments.
+If the apprentice has an issue with their employer, help should be given to try to find another employer.
+If an apprentice comes to the training provider with an issue related to mental health, support should be available; this should not impact negatively on the apprentice’s off-the-job training or assessments.

 Reminders about wellbeing support should be available to an apprentice throughout their apprenticeship and career.

-There is more to apprenticeships than the core learning outcomes for many apprentices.
-Especially those new to the workplace will benefit from learning about wider life experiences.
-Employers and providers may want to consider providing training on the following:
+For many apprentices, there is more to apprenticeships than the core learning outcomes.
+Those new to the workplace will particularly benefit from learning about wider life experiences.
+Employers and training providers may want to consider providing training on the following:

-You can also join your industry trade union as well, and your employer should be able to help point you in the right direction.
+You can also join your industry-specific trade union; your employer should be able to point you in the right direction.

-There may also be employer or training provider specific apprentice networks.
-Speak to your line manager or training provider to find out.
+There are many more opportunities available.
+Speak to your line manager or training provider for more information on the best forums for your sector.
 You can also search on the internet to find out more.